jbcodeforce/ML-studies/docs/coding/langchain.md

 * [Another example of LLM Chain with AWS Bedrock llm and Feast as feature store](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/feast/feast-prompt.py)

+* **[Web scraping](https://python.langchain.com/docs/use_cases/web_scraping)** for LLM based web research.
+It uses the same process: document/page loading, transformation with tool like BeautifulSoup, to HTML2Text.

 ???- info "Getting started with Feast"
     Use `pip install feast` then the `feast` CLI with `feast init my_feature_repo` to create a Feature Store then `feast apply` to create entity, feature views, and services.
 Then `feast ui` + [http://localhost:8888](http://localhost:8888) to act on the store.
 See [my summary on Feast](../data/features.md#feast-open-source)

 ???- info "LLM and FeatureForm"
     See [FeatureForm](https://docs.featureform.com/) as another open-source feature store solution and the LangChain sample with [Claude LLM](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/featureform/ff-langchain-prompt.py)

+### Tool Calling

+With Tool Calling we can define function or tool to be referenced as part of the LLM response, and LLM will prepare the arguments for the function.
+It is used to generate tool invocations, not to execute it.
+LangChain has a lot of [predefined tool definitions already](https://python.langchain.com/docs/integrations/tools/).

+We can use tool calling in chain (to use tools in sequence) or [agent](https://python.langchain.com/docs/modules/agents/agent_types/tool_calling/) (to use tools in loop).

+LangChain offers an API to the LLM called `bind_tools` to pass the definition of the tool in as part of each call to the model, so that the model can invoke the tool when appropriate.

+The following [prompt](https://smith.langchain.com/hub/hwchase17/openai-tools-agent) is the simplest prompt for OpenAI.
+It uses `agent_scratchpad` variable, which is a `MessagesPlaceholder`.
+Intermediate agent actions and tool output messages will be passed in here.

 ## Agent